How To Buy A House With Low Income | 2025

 To qualify for HomeReady or Home Possible, your household income should be below local income limits, and your credit score should be between 620 and 660.

-These programs provide an excellent opportunity for lower-income individuals and families to achieve the dream of homeownership by offering more accessible and affordable financing options.
+These programs provide an excellent opportunity for lower-income individuals and families to achieve the dream of homeownership by offering more accessible and affordable financing options for those looking to understand how to buy a house with low income.

 State and local down payment assistance programs (DPAs)